vivaxgen/vvg-box/docs/setting-cluster.rst

 Adding Extra Argument to Submission Script
 ------------------------------------------

-In some settings, the workload manager/job scheduler require extra arguments or flags for its submission command.
+In some settings, the workload manager/job scheduler requires extra arguments or flags for its submission command.
 For example, a PBSPro setting might require storage or extra settings so that submitted jobs can be run successfully.